disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M03-HOL-Alert-and-Act.md

     ![](images/M03/M3-EX2-T3-S21.png)

-22. Select **Flow Checker** and make sure there are no errors.
+22. Select **Flow checker** and make sure there are no errors.

     ![](images/M03/M3-EX2-T3-S22.png)

     ![](images/M03/M3-EX2-T3-S22-1.png)

-24. Close the **Flow Checker** pane with the X to the right of the pane header.
+24. Close the **Flow checker** pane with the X to the right of the pane header.

 25. Select the **Back** button.